jcu-eresearch/matrix-helpers/docs/site-setup.md

 * **Access details:** the individual names or organisation units of people who should have access to edit your site.

+  > It's reasonably straightforward to add more people later, but it will
+  > involve asking your System Administrator to do this for you.
+  >
   > You will need to know the Matrix asset IDs of each user/group who should
   > have permission; this might require asking your System Administrator
   > before proceeding.